M00t3/bookmark/README.md

 ## TODO

+- [x] add config file for customizing the script
 - [ ] way to add sites to the list
 - [ ] way to remove sites from the list
-- [ ] way to select site without rofi
-- [ ] add config file for customizing the script
 - [ ] add config file for quick search links

 ## Contributing